-- 12. The complainant is a resident of Kosovo currently living as a displaced person in Serbia.
-He claims that he was allocated a flat in the Municipality of Shtime/Štimlje on 30 December 1996, which he purchased on 19 March 1999.
-He left Kosovo in June 1999. - 13.
-After the arrival of UNMIK in Kosovo, the Housing and Property Directorate (HPD) and the Housing and Property Claims Commission (HPCC) were established by UNMIK Regulation No. 1999/23 of 15 November 1999 on the Establishment of the Housing and Property Directorate and the Housing and

-Property Claims Commission.
+- 10. The complainant is a resident of Kosovo currently living as a displaced person in Serbia.
+He claims that he entered into a contract on lease for a flat in Ferizaj/Uroševac on 10 February 1999 and purchased the flat on 22 February 1999.
+He left Kosovo in June 1999. - 11.
+After the arrival of UNMIK in Kosovo, the Housing and Property Directorate (HPD) and the Housing and Property Claims Commission (HPCC) were established by UNMIK Regulation No. 1999/23 of 15 November 1999 on the Establishment of the Housing and Property Directorate and the Housing and Property Claims Commission.
 The mandate of the HPD was to regularise housing and property rights in Kosovo and to resolve disputes regarding residential property, until the SRSG determined the local courts were able to carry out those functions.
 The purpose was to provide overall direction on property rights in Kosovo for the purpose of achieving efficient and effective resolution of claims concerning residential property.
-UNMIK Regulation No. 1999/23 established the HPCC as an independent organ of the HPD responsible for settling noncommercial disputes concerning residential property referred to it by the HPD.
+UNMIK Regulation No. 1999/23 established the HPCC as an independent organ of the HPD responsible for settling non-commercial disputes concerning residential property referred to it by the HPD.
 The rules of procedure and evidence were the object of UNMIK Regulation No. 2000/60 of 31 October 2000 On Residential Property Claims and the Rules of Procedure and Evidence of the Housing and Property Directorate and the Housing and Property Claims Commission.